ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

 ## parseSubscript

+This section shows a snippet of the `parseSubscript` method in the Babel parser that deals with parsing subscript expressions, including optional chaining which was a new feature.

 In [packages/babel-parser/src/parser/expression.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/master/packages/babel-parser/src/parser) we have the `parseSubscript` method inside the class `ExpressionParser` which is in charge of parsing the subscript expressions.